Mclmadden/CB68/Week_9.md

 Add contours to moment 0 maps to compensate for the saturation near the source.

-Set NaN values in moment 0 maps to 0 to disguise mask features.
+Set NaN values in moment 0 maps to 0 to disguise mask features:

 ```
 nans = np.isnan(data[0,:,:])
 data[0,nans] = 0
+im = ax.imshow(data[0,:,:], cmap='magma', vmin=vmin, vmax=vmax)
 ```

+Determine a consistent vmin and vmax for all the moment 0 maps.

+Create moment 0, 1, and 2 maps of CS --> numpy versions more recent than 1.23.5 return error with `cube.moment(order=0)` from SpectralCube: `AttributeError: module 'numpy' has no attribute 'bool'`

 ### Friday 3/24